 Alternately, as a full attack action a robot can fire a number of rockets up to his Shapeshifter level.
 Exhausted, he cannot fire another rocket for a number of rounds equal to the number of rockets fired.
-Due to spread, the rockets cannot all target one square.

 Master of All Blades